simonthum/git-sync/README.md

 Tested on msysgit and a real bash.
 In case you know bash scripting, it will probably make your eyes bleed, but for some reason it works.

+If you prefer, there is a [Typescript implementation](https://github.com/tiddly-gittly/git-sync-js) too.

 ### What does `git-sync` do?